+Section 9.3.
 Employees will be paid overtime for actual hours worked in excess of their regularly scheduled shift as long as the extra hours are performed consecutively (immediately before or after, with no break in time) to the work shift.
 Otherwise, the regularly scheduled weekly threshold will be used.

+Section 9.4.
 Overtime shall not be submitted or paid for work of less than five minutes beyond a full shift.

-The County and the Guild agree that such time is de minimus and, therefore is not compensable under either the Fair Labor Standards Act or the Minimum Wage Act.
-For overtime worked of five minutes or more, the following rules shall apply:
+The County and the Guild agree that such time is de minimis and, therefore is not compensable under either the FLSA or the Minimum Wage Act.
+For overtime worked of five (5) minutes or more, the following rules shall apply:

-- Five minutes or more, up to 15 minutes, will be compensated as 15 minutes of overtime. - Sixteen minutes or more shall be compensated minute-for-minute.
+A. Five (5) minutes or more, up to fifteen (15) minutes, will be compensated as fifteen (15) minutes of overtime.

+B. Sixteen (16) minutes or more shall be compensated minute-for-minute.

+Section 9.5.
 The Court Detail and Special Assignments whose hours are generally Monday-Friday, 0830 - 1630, shall be allowed to attend to doctors/medical appointments in increments of less than 8 hours and have said hours treated as "hours worked" for purpose of determining overtime eligibility.

-Section 3.
+Section 9.6.
 Callout.
 A minimum of four (4) hours at the overtime rate shall be allowed for each callout.
 Callouts are mandatory, unscheduled/unexpected orders to return to work.
-Where such overtime exceeds four (4) hours, the actual hours worked shall be allowed at the overtime rate.
-The provisions of this section apply only when an employee, without prior notice, is required to return to work during a time he/she is not scheduled to work.
-This does not include scheduled overtime, meetings, and training sessions requiring a return to work, provided that employees who are assigned to a shift in which the majority (i.e., five (5) hours) of working hours falls between 11:00 p.m. and 7:00 a.m. shall receive a minimum of two (2) hours at time-and-one-half (1-1/2 X) for meetings and/or training sessions.
-If the callout is worked immediately prior to or immediately after the normal scheduled shift, such callout is considered a shift extension/or "consecutive hours" worked, not a callout.
+Where such overtime worked exceeds four (4) hours, the actual hours worked shall be paid at the overtime rate.
+The provisions of this section apply only when an employee, without prior notice, is required to return to work during a time they are not scheduled to work.
+This does not include scheduled overtime, meetings, and training sessions requiring a return to work, provided that employees who are assigned to a shift in which the majority (i.e., five (5) hours) of working hours falls between 11:00 p.m. and 7:00 a.m. shall receive a minimum of two (2) hours at time-and-one-half (1-1/2 X) their Base Rate for meetings and/or training sessions.
+If the callout is worked immediately prior to or immediately after the normal scheduled shift, such callout is considered a shift extension/or

+"consecutive hours" worked, not a callout.

-Section 4.
+Section 9.7.
 Overtime Authorization.
-All overtime shall be authorized by the Department Director or his designee in writing.
+All overtime shall be authorized by the Department Director or designee in writing.
 Saturday and Sunday work is not overtime when it is a regularly scheduled workday.
-If an employee works overtime, the employee must submit a completed overtime sheet to his or her supervisor by the end of the employee's overtime shift.
-If the employee's overtime shift is worked at a location other than the King County Correctional Facility or Regional Justice Center, the employee must submit a completed time sheet to his or her supervisor within 72 hours after the close of shift on which the overtime was worked.
-Employees who choose Comp time for overtime in an Acting Assignment shall receive time-and-a-half at their usual (not Acting) rate.
+If an employee works overtime, the employee must submit a completed overtime sheet to their supervisor by the end of the employee's overtime shift.
+If the employee's overtime shift is worked at a location other than the King County Correctional Facility (KCCF) or Maleng Regional Justice Center (MRJC), the employee must submit a completed time sheet to their supervisor within seventy-two (72) hours after the close of shift on which the overtime was worked.
+Employees who choose compensatory time for overtime in an Acting Assignment shall receive time-and-a-half at their usual (not Acting) rate.

-Section 5.
-Overtime Distribution.
-Overtime shall be distributed to employees who have signed up to work overtime as follows: The County will make a reasonable effort to offer overtime to the qualified employee with the fewest number of overtime hours worked in the calendar year.
+Section 9.8.
+Voluntary Overtime Distribution.
+Overtime shall be distributed to employees who have signed up to work overtime as follows:

+A. The County will make a reasonable effort to offer overtime to the qualified employee with the fewest number of overtime hours worked in the calendar year.